-⚽️ London GAA welcome Tipperary to McGovern Park on Sunday 25 January in Round 1 of the 2026 Allianz League season.
+⚽️ London GAA welcome Waterford to McGovern Park on Sunday 1 March in Round 5 of the 2026 Allianz League season.
 See below for a preview and how to purchase tickets.

 TICKETS, TIMINGS & TRAVEL